vhaghani26/rocketchip/README.md

 To run it rule by rule, carry out the following commands in this order:
 ```
 snakemake -j 4 -p --use-conda make_directories
-snakemake -j 4 -p --use-conda download_data_wc
+snakemake -j 4 -p --use-conda download_data
-snakemake -j 4 -p --use-conda split_paired_reads_wc
+snakemake -j 4 -p --use-conda split_paired_reads
-snakemake -j 4 -p --use-conda fastqc_precheck_wc
+snakemake -j 4 -p --use-conda fastqc_precheck
 snakemake -j 4 -p --use-conda download_genome
 snakemake -j 4 -p --use-conda process_genome
 snakemake -j 4 -p --use-conda set_alignment_reference
-snakemake -j 4 -p --use-conda align_reads_wc
+snakemake -j 4 -p --use-conda align_reads
-snakemake -j 4 -p --use-conda sam_to_bam_wc
+snakemake -j 4 -p --use-conda sam_to_bam
-snakemake -j 4 -p --use-conda sam_fixmate_wc
+snakemake -j 4 -p --use-conda sam_fixmate
-snakemake -j 4 -p --use-conda sam_sort_wc
+snakemake -j 4 -p --use-conda sam_sort
-snakemake -j 4 -p --use-conda sam_markdup_wc
+snakemake -j 4 -p --use-conda sam_markdup
-snakemake -j 4 -p --use-conda sam_index_wc
+snakemake -j 4 -p --use-conda sam_index
-snakemake -j 4 -p --use-conda bam_to_bigwig_wc
+snakemake -j 4 -p --use-conda bam_to_bigwig
-snakemake -j 4 -p --use-conda call_peaks_wc
+snakemake -j 4 -p --use-conda call_peaks
-snakemake -j 4 -p --use-conda fastqc_postprocessing_wc
+snakemake -j 4 -p --use-conda fastqc_postprocessing
 ```
-Some rules, such as `set_alignment_reference` and `align_reads_wc` take much longer to run than the rest of the workflow.
+Some rules, such as `set_alignment_reference` and `align_reads` take much longer to run than the rest of the workflow.
 The majority of the rules, however, will take no more than 20 minutes each to run using only the two samples provided in this tutorial.
 With each extra sample included, the time required increases.
 It may be helpful to keep the genome alignment reference files for future analysis since that's the most resource- and time-intensive step.

 ### Running the Workflow on the Cluster or on an HPC
 It is most highly recommended to run the workflow through SLURM.
 Based on how conda was/is initialized and how/where your environment is set up, there will be things you should change in the SLURM script.
 However, the resource delineation can be preserved for the sake of this tutorial.